University of Southampton: Winchester School of Art

-Malaysia Campus (University of Southampton Malaysia - UoSM)
+Malaysia Campus

-The university opened its first international campus in Iskandar Puteri, Malaysia in October 2012.
+The university opened its first international campus in Iskandar Puteri, Malaysia, as the University of Southampton Malaysia in October 2012.
 Located in the state of Johor near the southwestern tip of Malaysia, the campus is located within EduCity in Iskandar Puteri - a new city comprising universities and institutes of higher education, academia-industry action and R&D centres, as well as student accommodation, shared sports and recreational facilities.

 The campus operates courses in engineering, it offers an Engineering foundation year programme and MEng programmes in Aeronautics and Astronautics, Mechanical Engineering and Electrical and Electronic Engineering.
 All programmes have been approved by the Malaysian Qualifications Agency (MQA) and the Board of Engineers Malaysia (BEM).

 The split campus degree programmes take place in Malaysia for the first two years, with the final two years at Southampton.
 In 2016, the Malaysia Campus' first group of students graduated, along with the first PhD graduate.

-As part of its expansion plans, the University of Southampton Malaysia has moved into its new 150,000sq ft state-of-the-art estate in Eco Botanic City, Iskandar Puteri.
-The new campus is equipped with a myriad of open learning spaces, lecture halls, an Aerospace Lab, a Design Studio, Business Experimental Labs, and a 12-terminal Bloomberg Suite to enhance the quality and learning experience throughout the students’ journey.
+As part of its expansion plans, the University of Southampton Malaysia has moved into its new 150,000sq ft estate in Eco Botanic City, Iskandar Puteri.
+The new campus is equipped with open learning spaces, lecture halls, an Aerospace Lab, a Design Studio, Business Experimental Labs, and a 12-terminal Bloomberg Suite.
 From the initial offerings of four Engineering programmes, UoSM has now grown to offer 20 programmes in the fields of Engineering, Business and Computer Science fields.

-Currently, among all the British universities with a campus in Malaysia, UoSM is the only one that is ranked in the world’s top 100 universities and the Top UK University in Malaysia.
+Currently, among all the British universities with a campus in Malaysia, UoSM is the only one that is ranked in the world’s top 100 universities and the top UK university in Malaysia.

+India Campus

+In 2024, the university was awarded a licence to establish a new campus in Delhi NCR (Gurugram), India.
+Programmes are planned to begin in 2025.
+The university will offer BSc programmes in Computer Science, Business Management, Accounting and Finance, and Economics.
+MSc programmes will be offered in International Management and Finance.

 Science Park

 The University of Southampton Science Park contains approximately 50 businesses connected to the university.
 Originally established in 1983 as Chilworth Science Park, named after the manor house that is now a luxury hotel and conference centre, the park houses business incubator units to help these companies.
 The companies occupying the park range in expertise and fields including oil and gas exploration, pharmaceuticals, nanotechnology and optoelectronics, with three of the twelve successful spin-out companies created since 2000 being floated on London's Alternative Investment Market (AIM) with a combined market capitalisation value of £160 million.
 The park was renamed in 2006.

+Southampton Science Park hosts the Catalyst Programme, a five-month, fully funded accelerator supporting early-stage, innovation-led businesses with mentoring, workshops, and a collaborative environment, helping companies raise investment and create jobs.